dan1707xd/Recommendation-Engine-with-IBM/README.md

 # Recommendation-Engine-with-IBM

 # Project Motivation
 In this notebook, we implement a recommendation engine for the IBM Watson Studio Platform which consists of articles and user interactions with those articles.
-We develop our recommendation engine based on 3 different levels of complexities.
+We develop our recommendation engine based on 3 different levels of complexities:
 1. Simply using filters and rank based recommendations (Knowledge based recommendations)<br />
 2. Looking at user-user based collaborative filtering recommendations (Algorithm for the computation and assessment of user-user similarity score)<br />
 3. Using Singular Value Decomposition algorithm for predictions on users (Content based Recommendation)<br />